ggreen/rabbitmq-dotNet-showCase/README.md

 - Use Durable exchanges, durable queues and persistent messages for reliablity
 - Set auto delete on temporary queues
 - Set client name to assist with identifying application connections
+- Keep exchange names the same case for producers and consumers